Fazlur Rahman (politician, born 1905): Pakistan Football Federation

 Rahman served as president of the Pakistan Football Federation between 1948 and 1949.

 Views

 Fazlur Rahman recognised the importance of education and history.
 Prior to independence, he was a member of the University of Calcutta's executive council and the Royal Asiatic Society of Bengal.
-He became the president of Pakistan Historical Society after independence, and was a long-time member of the Dhaka University Court.
+He became the president of the Pakistan Historical Society after independence, and was a long-time member of the Dhaka University Court.

-His popularity declined with the rise of the Bengali language movement as he supported Urdu as Pakistan's national language and suggested replacement of the Bengali alphabet for the Perso-Arabic script.
+His popularity declined with the rise of the Bengali language movement as he supported Urdu as Pakistan's national language and suggested replacing the Bengali alphabet with the Perso-Arabic script.

 Family

-Fazlur Rahman had two sons, Ahmed Sohail Fasihur Rahman and Salman F Rahman, with his wife Syeda Fatina, who was a descendant of the Dewan family of Haibatnagar from her father's side.
+Fazlur Rahman had two sons, Ahmed Sohail Fasihur Rahman and Salman F Rahman, with his wife, Syeda Fatina, who was a descendant of the Dewan family of Haibatnagar from her father's side.